avastmick/consensus/chapters/17-consensus-failure.md

 # Chapter 17

-<span class="firstLetter">I</span> AM STILL AMAZED that Joan wanted to meet me.
+I AM STILL AMAZED that Joan wanted to meet me.
 You see, I worked her over more than anyone else.
 She was an easy target.
 What I did to her, in public and behind her back, that was unforgivable.
 I made her out to be the world's worst mother, on television in front of that world.
 I am not really sure why I did it.
 I pride myself on not taking the easy option; attacking Joan was the easiest option.
     Of course, as you know, that did not go well for me either.
 Kicking someone when they are down is not a good look.
 It looks as brutal as it is.

 You will remember the interview I gave, of course.
 It was a while ago, though, and to see it again is worth it, to recall the details, see the blows rain down.